WHAT IS AN ORDER FOR NON-DISCLOSURE?

 - Weren’t convicted and or placed on deferred adjudication for another offense while completing the deferred adjudication for which the order of non-disclosure is requested including the waiting period.

-NEW TEXAS DWI RECORD CLEANING LAW:
+NEW TEXAS DWI RECORD CLEARING LAW:

 As of September 1, 2017, DWI offenses can be eligible to be cleared via an Order For Non-Disclosure under the following circumstances: